-- (1) ISR.
+(1) ISR.
 This report is not required for commercial plans.
-The report is required for each contract containing an individual subcontracting plan. - (i) The report shall be submitted semi-annually during contract performance for the periods ending March 31 and September 30.
+The report is required for each contract containing an individual subcontracting plan.

+(i) The report shall be submitted semi-annually during contract performance for the periods ending March 31 and September 30.
 A report is also required for each contract within 30 days of contract completion.
 Reports are due 30 days after the close of each reporting period, unless otherwise directed by the Contracting Officer.
 Reports are required when due, regardless of whether there has been any subcontracting activity since the inception of the contract or the previous reporting period.
-When the Contracting Officer rejects an ISR, the Contractor shall submit a corrected report within 30 days of receiving the notice of ISR rejection. - (ii)(A) When a subcontracting plan contains separate goals for the basic contract and each option, as prescribed by FAR 19.704(c), the dollar goal inserted on this report shall be the sum of the base period through the current option; for example, for a report submitted after the second option is exercised, the dollar goal would be the sum of the goals for the basic contract, the first option, and the second option. - (B) If a subcontracting plan has been added to the contract pursuant to 19.702(a)(3) or 19.301-2(e), the Contractor's achievements must be reported in the ISR on a cumulative basis from the date of incorporation of the subcontracting plan into the contract. - (iii) When a subcontracting plan includes indirect costs in the goals, these costs must be included in this report. - (iv) The authority to acknowledge receipt or reject the ISR resides- - (A) In the case of the prime Contractor, with the Contracting Officer; and - (B) In the case of a subcontract with a subcontracting plan, with the entity that awarded the subcontract. - (2) SSR. (i) Reports submitted under individual subcontracting plans. - (A) This report encompasses all subcontracting under prime contracts and subcontracts with an executive agency, regardless of the dollar value of the subcontracts.
-This report also includes indirect costs on a prorated basis when the indirect costs are excluded from the subcontracting goals. - (B) The report may be submitted on a corporate, company or subdivision (e.g. plant or division operating as a separate profit center) basis, unless otherwise directed by the agency. - (C) If the Contractor or a subcontractor is performing work for more than one executive agency, a separate report shall be submitted to each executive agency covering only that agency's contracts, provided at least one of that agency's contracts is over
+When the Contracting Officer rejects an ISR, the Contractor shall submit a corrected report within 30 days of receiving the notice of ISR rejection.

+(ii) (A) When a subcontracting plan contains separate goals for the basic contract and each option, as prescribed by FAR 19.704(c), the dollar goal inserted on this report shall be the sum of the base period through the current option; for example, for a report submitted after the second option is exercised, the dollar goal would be the sum of the goals for the basic contract, the first option, and the second option.

-\$700,000 (over \$1.5 million for construction of a public facility) and contains a subcontracting plan.
+(B) If a subcontracting plan has been added to the contract pursuant to $\underline{19.702}$ a)(1)(iii) or $\underline{19.301-2}$ (e), the Contractor's achievements must be reported in the ISR on a cumulative basis from the date of incorporation of the subcontracting plan into the contract.

+(iii) When a subcontracting plan includes indirect costs in the goals, these costs must be included in this report.

+(iv) The authority to acknowledge receipt or reject the ISR resides-

+(A) In the case of the prime Contractor, with the Contracting Officer; and

+(B) In the case of a subcontract with a subcontracting plan, with the entity that awarded the subcontract.

+(2) SSR. (i) Reports submitted under individual contract plans-

+(A) This report encompasses all subcontracting under prime contracts and subcontracts with an executive agency, regardless of the dollar value of the subcontracts.
+This report also includes indirect costs on a prorated basis when the indirect costs are excluded from the subcontracting goals.

+(B) The report may be submitted on a corporate, company or subdivision (e.g. plant or division operating as a separate profit center) basis, unless otherwise directed by the agency.

+(C) If the Contractor or a subcontractor is performing work for more than one executive agency, a separate report shall be submitted to each executive agency covering only that agency's contracts, provided at least one of that agency's contracts is over the applicable threshold specified in FAR 19.702(a), and the contract and contains a subcontracting plan.
 For DoD, a consolidated report shall be submitted for all contracts awarded by military departments/agencies and/or subcontracts awarded by DoD prime contractors.